tqec/topologiq/README.md

 - The names can be used to establish potential placements for linked operations
 - The names can be used to ensure the outcome of a lattice surgery is topologically correct.

-The algorithms in this repository use the topological properties of these "primitives" to traverse a ZX graph, place its nodes in a 3D space, and devise the operations needed to deliver a topologically-correct space-time diagram.
+***Topologiq*** uses the topological properties of these "primitives" to traverse a ZX graph, place its nodes in a 3D space, and devise the operations needed to deliver a topologically-correct space-time diagram.

 ## Install
 Currently, the best way to test ***topologiq*** is to clone the repository, recreate the environment, and install all dependencies.